qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ## What's next?

-That was a lot to get through, but now that we have the core update structure built, we can move on to some fun things like adding in the next/previous month functionality, clickable list of days, and some suitably ``Dynamic`` styling.
+Now that we have the core update structure built, we can have fun with adding the next/previous month functionality, a clickable list of days, and some suitably ``Dynamic`` styling.
 The styling comes with a '_Terrible CSS Warning_', just saying...

 We'll also write some tests for our widget so we can make sure that everything works as desired and to see how one tests and verifies a [Reflex] widget.